alexbfree/thesis/src/chapter-4.md

 Thematic Findings
 -----------------

 The transcribed corpus from audio recordings of workshops A, B and C (approximately 120,000 words) was divided by activity, group, and family or staff focus into 85 different source texts.
-Each text was thematically coded and analysed through four cycles of analysis using the Miles and Huberman approach (@huberman2002).
+Each text was thematically coded and the coded texts were analysed through four cycles of analysis using the Miles and Huberman approach (@huberman2002).
 During this reductive process, participant creations, activity outputs and ranking data were referenced to add additional context to the interpretation.
 In this section, the qualitative findings from the thematic analysis of transcripts of workshops A, B and C are presented.
 In 4.3.1 the three main themes and subthemes are introduced, then each theme is further detailed in sections 4.3.2 to 4.3.4, including participant quotes[^8].

 [^8]: The notation used for the quote references is as follows: